IoFTDataTrustWG/IoFTDataTrustWG.github.io/index.md

 4 Nov 2020 - Workshop: Data Sharing and Interoperability for Data Trusts [online] <a  href="https://ioftdatatrustwg.github.io/workshop4Nov2020/">more info</a>

+1 March 2021 - Workshop: How Technology Can Facilitate Data Sharing In The Agri-Food Sector [online] Register on EventBrite: https://www.eventbrite.co.uk/e/how-technology-can-facilitate-data-sharing-in-the-agri-food-sector-tickets-141264270235
 ## Related Publications

 TBA